HomeHow To GuidesPower Equipment RepairHow to Read a Spark Plug | Spark Plug Photos

 If the Spark Plug Gap is incorrect, the spark delivered will not match the spark intended for cylinder combustions for your engine, resulting in poor performance.

-Determine The Spark Plug Condition:
+Diagnosing Spark Plug Condition:

 As you examine it, determine what the condition of your spark plug is by matching your spark plug to the photos below: